 The Delphi method can provide accurate market forecasts that any person may have yet to achieve.
 But it is a time-consuming process as it depends on the experts’ responses to identify the critical information of each forecast.

 This demand forecasting method allows you to get the knowledge of people with different expertise.
 And the result is an accurate forecast.

 Sales Force Composite Method

 Since the sales agents do the forecast, they put more effort into maintaining accuracy in data.
-Also, this method is reliable for eCommerce companies because of large-size surveying of people from different regions and territories.
+Also, this method is reliable for eCommerce companies because of the large-size surveying of people from different regions and territories.

 Barometric & Econometric

-On the other hand, the econometric demand forecasting method is based on the relationships between economic factors.
-For example, due to the COVID-19 pandemic in 2020-21, there was an increase in demand for online shopping.
+On the other hand, the econometric demand forecasting method is based on relationships between economic factors.
+For example, due to the COVID-19 pandemic, there was an increase in demand for online shopping.